fahad19/firenze/README.md

 ### Available rules

-By default, all the validation rules from [Validator.js](https://github.com/chriso/validator.js#validators) is available:
+By default, all the validation rules from [Validator.js](https://github.com/chriso/validator.js#validators) are available:

 - **equals(str, comparison)** - check if the string matches the comparison.
 - **contains(str, seed)** - check if the string contains the seed.